 Canada's anti-spam laws (CASL) are some of the most prescriptive and punitive anti-spam laws anywhere in the world.

 - CASL prohibits the sending of unsolicited commercial electronic messages.
 Before sending any promotional or advertising emails, the recipient must have given consent in advance (subject to specific exemptions).

 - CASL also requires all messages to include specific disclosures and an unsubscribe mechanism.

-Immigration issues should be considered well in advance whenever a foreign national wishes to enter Canada to do business.
+Immigration issues should be considered well in advance whenever a foreign entity or worker wishes to enter Canada to do business.
 Analysis of the person, purpose of entry, and the proposed activities in Canada must be done prior to entry.